What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 This practice is suitable for everyone, young and old, no matter where they live and what they do.

-Some people, who do not know what meditation is, regard it as an excuse to be lazy or run away from duties and responsibilities.
+Some people who do not know what meditation is regard it as an excuse to be lazy or run away from duties and responsibilities.
 They believe that it is an impracticable and useless activity.

 Do you wish to free your mind from endless thinking?

-Discover How to Calm the Nonstop Chatter of the Mind
+Discover How to Stop the Constant Chatter of the Mind

 Meditation Techniques